Liepāja: World War I and War of Independence

 With the collapse of Russia and the signing of the Treaty of Brest-Litovsk, the occupying German forces had a quiet time, but the subsequent defeat in the West of the German Empire and the Allied denunciation of the Brest-Litovsk Treaty changed everything.
-Independence of the Republic of Latvia was proclaimed on 18 November 1918, and the Latvian Provisional Government under Karlis Ulmanis was created.
+Independence of the Republic of Latvia was proclaimed on 18 November 1918, and the Latvian Provisional Government under Kārlis Ulmanis was created.
 Bolshevik Russia now advanced into Latvian territory and met little resistance here.
-Soon the Provisional Government and remaining German units were forced to leave Riga and retreated all the way to Libau, but then the Red offensive stalled along the Venta river.
+Soon the Provisional Government and remaining German units were forced to leave Riga and retreated all the way to Liepāja, but then the Red offensive stalled along the Venta river.
 The Bolsheviks announced a Latvian Soviet Republic.
 Latvia now became the main theatre of Baltic operations for the remaining German forces in 1919.
 In addition, a Landeswehr was formed to work in conjunction with the German forces.

-In Libau, a coup organized by Germans took place on 16 April 1919 and Ulmanis government was forced to flee and was replaced by Andrievs Niedra.
-The Ulmanis government found shelter on the steamship "Saratov" in Libau port.
-In May a British cruiser squadron arrived at Libau to support Latvian independence and requested the Germans to leave.
+In Liepāja, a coup organized by Germans took place on 16 April 1919 and Ulmanis government was forced to flee and was replaced by Andrievs Niedra.
+The Ulmanis government found shelter on the steamship Saratov in Liepāja port.
+In May a British cruiser squadron arrived at Liepāja to support Latvian independence and requested the Germans to leave.

-During the war, the words of "The Jäger March" were written in Libau by Heikki Nurmio.
+During the war, the words of "The Jäger March" were written in Liepāja by Heikki Nurmio.

 The German Freikorps, having recaptured Riga from the Bolsheviks, departed in late 1919 and the Bolsheviks were driven out of the Latvian hinterlands in early 1920.
+In 1920, over 2,500 Polish soldiers of the former Polish Legion in Finland, who fought for Finnish independence from Russia, were evacuated from Finland to Liepāja and then further to Poland (see also Latvia–Poland relations).

 1920–1940

 During the interwar period, Liepāja was the second major city in Latvia.

 In an attempt to put Libau 'on the map', on 31 January 1922, the Libau Bank was founded with significant new capital, transforming the old Libau Exchange Bank which had belonged to the Libau Exchange Association, and it eventually became the fourth-largest of Latvia's joint stock banks.
 However, when a Riga branch of the bank was opened, the business centre of gravity shifted from Liepāja so that by 1923 its Riga 'branch' was responsible for 90% of the turnover.
 The German consul in Liepāja reported at the time that "Riga, the economic heart of the country, draws all business to itself."
 The Latvian government ignored the pleas of the Libau Exchange Association to frustrate this.
-In 1935 KOD (Kara ostas darbnīcas) started to manufacture the light aircraft KOD-1 and KOD-2 at Liepāja.
+In 1935 KOD (Kara ostas darbnīcas) started to manufacture the light aircraft LKOD KOD-1 and LKOD KOD-2 at Liepāja.
 However it became evident in this year that trade with the new Soviet Union had virtually collapsed.